ramofabian/aws-bootcamp-cruddur-2023/journal/week2.md

 ```bash
 docker-compose up -d
 ```
-- Open the backend and frontend URL and interact with them from webbrowser to generate logs:
+- Open the backend and frontend URL and interact with them from web browser to generate logs:

   * Group log `cruddur` seen from CloudWatch console: